engagingnewsproject/enp-platform/wp-content/plugins/defender-security/readme.txt

 = 2.5.1 ( 2021-05-19 ) =

 - Fix: Fatal error after an update from older versions

-= 2.5.0 ( 2021-05-06 ) =

-- New: Check passwords against Pwned database
-- New: Highlight new features in welcome modal
-- Enhance: Automatically remove old logs after 30 days
-- Enhance: Malware scanning security enhancements
-- Enhance: Detect suspicious code with 'WPTemplatesOptions'
-- Enhance: Detect suspicious code in themes
-- Enhance: Some suspicious code threats missed by Defender
-- Enhance: Better descriptions for Malware scanning reports
-- Enhance: Set 'Scan plugin files' option unchecked by default
-- Enhance: Remove 'Scan theme files' option from File change detection
-- Enhance: Remove 'Allow From' option from X-Frame-Options header
-- Enhance: Platform compatibility with Defender
-- Enhance: Rename Advanced Tools to Tools
-- Enhance: Documentation links tracking
-- Fix: Malware scanning stuck on analyzing theme
-- Fix: Translation files not applied
-- Fix: Reset not removing all data
-- Fix: Send data in persistent date format to Hub
-- Fix: Resetting or Uninstalling does not completely remove Defender settings
-- Fix: Check all files from scan Issues and Ignored tabs for bulk actions
-- Fix: Scrolling Up issue in Active lockouts
-- Fix: Update SUI to the latest version
-- Fix: Revert button in Prevent User Enumeration recommendation

-= 2.4.10 ( 2021-04-05 ) =

-- New: Add WP CLI commands to reset mask login settings
-- Enhance: Update links to wpmudev.com
-- Enhance: Prevent PHP Execution/Prevent Information Disclosure (show manual instructions on Apache tab)
-- Enhance: Bulk Unblock/Undo actions on Active Lockouts
-- Enhance: Adjust Malware scanning logic to reduce false-positive reports
-- Enhance: Malware Scanning - Disable delete button for a report, when a third-party plugin is active
-- Enhance: Change count-logic for total value of issues shown on a main widget and Defender's menu
-- Enhance: Improve the behavior of the Active tag on configs feature
-- Enhance: Custom notification email for 'When Failed to scan' is not imported to Config
-- Enhance: Compatibility with WordPress 5.7
-- Enhance: Update minimum supported WordPress version
-- Enhance: New Manage Notifications button on notification widget
-- Enhance: In Notifications and Dashboard pages, replace "-" with text under Schedule
-- Fix: No error when restore core file fails
-- Fix: Cron issues for Audit and Firewall modules
-- Fix: Defender sending 404 Detection notifications when that type is turned off
-- Fix: Remove old deprecated code of recommendations in DB
-- Fix: Duplicate IP addresses on Active Lockouts
-- Fix: Display different frequency for different timezones
-- Fix: 404 Detection timeframe is not imported to Config
-- Fix: Showing banner without content on profile page
-- Fix: Active Lockouts pagination seems broken
-- Fix: Link Defender Settings redirects to Defender Dashboard page on WP plugin page

 [Changelog for previous versions](https://wpmudev.com/project/wp-defender/#view-changelog).